Terms & Conditions

 “Buyer” means the person, firm or company whose particulars appear overleaf;

-“Goods” means any goods (or installment or part thereof) howsoever ordered by the Buyer from the Seller;
+“Goods” means any goods (or instalment or part thereof) howsoever ordered by the Buyer from the Seller;

-“Order” means any order sent to the Seller by the Buyer for the supply of Goods and/or services;
+“Order” means any order sent to the Seller by the Buyer for the supply of Goods and/or Services and received by the Buyer;

 “Seller” means Olson Electronics Limited whose registered office is at Olson House, 490 Honeypot Lane, Stanmore, Middlesex, HA7 1JY, U.K.;